containerd/containerd/docs/cri/config.md

   stats_collect_period = 10

   # enable_tls_streaming enables the TLS streaming support.
-  # It generates a self-sign certificate unless the following x509_key_pair_streaming are both set.
+  # It generates a self-signed certificate unless the following x509_key_pair_streaming are both set.
   enable_tls_streaming = false

   # tolerate_missing_hugetlb_controller if set to false will error out on create/update